Kosmik123/Xarlabs/README.md

 The Organic shader is created using Shadergraph.
 The perlin noise values are obtained from *Gradient Noise* node which is basically perlin noise implemented in Shadergraph.
 The noise is moved in circles thanks to sine and cosine functions applied to time value and *Tiling And Offset* node.
 Then mesh vertices are moved along corresponding normals in `Vertex` function.
 In `Fragment` function only the color is applied to *Base Color* output.

 ## Assumptions and challenges
+1) In some components I added public setters and getters to enable changing them in runtime (even if it wasn't specified) and in others I didn't, according to my intuition of which values are likely to be changed in runtime in case of further project development.
+If needed they always can be added later.
+2) Exact shape of the cone with sphere wasn't specified, so I assumed the cone surface should be tangent to the sphere surface
+3) For Lissajous animation I chose the most universal formula including all parameters and all axes to calculate the movement.
+If any of them is not needed it can just be kept with value zero.